rkohli3/india-famafrench/docs/liquidity.rst

 It is thus safe to say that market efficiency and quality could be estimated by means of how narrow the Bid/Ask Spreads are.
 There has been no dearth of literature on measuring the efficiency and quality of markets through the Bid/Ask Spreads.
-In fact overreaction and under reaction in markets, both of which are market inefficiencies, have often widened the Spreads in markets. [#]_ This implies that using Bid/Ask Spreads to estimate the efficiency is indeed
+In fact overreaction and under reaction in markets, both of which are market inefficiencies, have often widened the Spreads in markets. [#]_ This implies that using Bid/Ask Spreads to is indeed a theoretically correct and practically sane method of measuring market efficiencies.

 Let's go back to the example of Security A. Let's say that the current Bid price is $5 and the current Ask price is $5.5, the the Bid/Ask Spread of Security A is  approximately